userfront/react-example/README.md

 Whenever a user is not logged in but tries to visit `/dashboard`, we can redirect them to the login screen.

-We can accomplish this by updating the `Dashboard` component in `src/App.js` to handle the conditional logic.

-When a user is logged in, they will have an access token available as `Userfront.tokens.accessToken`.
-We can check for this token to determine if the user is logged in.
+We can accomplish this by wrapping the `<Dashboard />` component in a `<RequireAuth>` component that checks to see if the user is logged in.
+When a user is logged in, their access token is available as `Userfront.tokens.accessToken`, so we check for this.

-Add the `Navigate` component to the `import` statement for React Router, and then update the `Dashboard` component to redirect if no access token is present.
+The `RequireAuth` component uses `Navigate` and `useLocation` from React Router to redirect the browser if no access token is present.

 ```js
 // src/App.js